unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_corerouter_use_base

-use the specified base for mapping requests to unix sockets
+``help``: use the specified base for mapping requests to unix sockets

 http-events
 ***********